ipfs/specs/src/unixfs.md

 In the example above, the offset list would be `[0, 20]`.
 Thus, we know we only need to download `Qmbar` to get the range we are interested in.

-UnixFS parser MUST error if `blocksizes` or `Links` are not of the same length.
+A UnixFS parser MUST reject the node and halt processing if the `blocksizes` array and `Links` array contain different numbers of elements.
+Implementations SHOULD return a descriptive error indicating the array length mismatch rather than silently failing or attempting to process partial data.

 #### `decode(PBNode.Data).Data`